 - Best for – Far-Reaching views from the Top of the Tower!

-The Tower King Rooms are once again exactly the same as the the other rooms, only this time you are guaranteed a High Floor.
-The Tower View Rooms are situated on the 24th 25th floors and off sky-high views.
-The problem with the Tower kings is you have no say over the direction of the view, you can get any six of the vista’s we have mentioned above!
+The Tower King Rooms are once again exactly the same as the other rooms, only this time you are guaranteed a High Floor.
+The Tower View Rooms are situated on the 24th and 25th floors and offer sky-high views.
+The problem with the Tower kings is you have no say over the direction of the view, you can get any six of the vistas we have mentioned above!

 Again Negotiation at Check-in is all-important.
 You can be assured you will get a great view as the view out over the city to the mountains is pretty epic, but it’s not the strip and this is what most people want from a Las Vegas Hotel View.
 If you do get a Strip view, be it Volcano or over the pool the view is staggering.
 From the top floors, the City really sparkles and comes alive, but when you get stuck with the city and mountain views you can feel shortchanged.